nk398/sprint2/test plans/sprint3.md

 - Database

 # Features to be Tested
--Register user
+- Register user
--Signing In User
+- Signing In User
--Landing page
+- Landing page
--Signing out User
+- Signing out User
--News listing on landing page
+- News listing on landing page
--Refresh news on dashboard
+- Refresh news on dashboard
--News listings on User Profile page
+- News listings on User Profile page
--Refreshing news on User Profile page
+- Refreshing news on User Profile page
--News categories in Settings
+- News categories in Settings
--Navigation bar for Home and individual categories on the landing page -User preference news on dashboard
+- Navigation bar for Home and individual categories on the landing page
+- User preference news on dashboard
--Category wise news on individual category tabs -Pagination on dashboard and landing page tabs to display limited number of articles -News articles to appearing in descending order of published date.
+- Category wise news on individual category tabs
+- Pagination on dashboard and landing page tabs to display limited number of articles
+- News articles to appearing in descending order of published date.

 # Approach